jadecobra/python_tdd_exercises/source/functions.rst

 the test passes.

-A constant function_ always return the same thing when called, I can use them in place of :ref:`variables<what is a variable?>`, though the number of cases where they are faster than :ref:`variables<what is a variable?>` is pretty small.
-It is something like if the function_ is called less than 10 times, but who's counting?
+A constant :ref:`function<what is a function?>` always return the same thing when called, I can use them in place of :ref:`variables<what is a variable?>`, though the number of cases where they are faster than :ref:`variables<what is a variable?>` is pretty small.
+It is something like if the :ref:`function<what is a function?>` is called less than 10 times, but who's counting?

 ----